Ida (Murray) Ritenour was born on April 4, 1876 at Normalville, Fayette County, PA the daughter of Elijah and Hannah (Minerd) Murray.

 He "was a life long resident of the Normalville area and a retired farmer and carpenter," said the Courier.
 "He was a member of the Hampton Church of God."

 Leroy and Emma went on to produce nine more children of their own -- Wayne Ritenour, Vane Avey, Dollie Sanner, Ruth Hyatt, Beatrice Eutsey, Shirley Jaynes, Darrell L. Ritenour, Leroy R. Ritenour Jr. and Reid D. Ritenour.
-Sadly, son Wayne died in infancy.
+Grief cascaded over the family when son Wayne died in infancy.

 Sadly, Emma died on Nov.
 16, 1972.